quarkus-qe/quarkus-test-suite/README.md

 is used for OpenShift scenarios.

 Test cases:
+- Bearer token authentication works when user has correct certificates
+- Bearer token authentication does not work when user doesn't use any certificate
-- Authentication works when user has correct certificates
+- mTLS authentication works when user has correct certificates
-- Authentication does not work when user doesn't use any certificate
+- mTLS authentication does not work when user doesn't use any certificate
+- certificate configuration-based `SecurityIdentity` augmentation
 - Application endpoint require authentication (fail test)

 Variants: